What Router Bit To Use for Door Hinges

 Final Thoughts on Routers, Bits, and Hinge Mortises

-Perfect fit, proper depth and flush alignment with door and jamb surface all lead to a door that hangs well and properly closes with no gap.
+Perfect fit, proper depth, and flush alignment with the door and jamb surface all lead to a door that hangs well and properly closes with no gap.
 This is the desired outcome.

 In addition to the tools mentioned in this article, you’ll want, as always, to have your safety glasses handy, as pieces of wood and dust will fly up and about.
 A mask covering the nose and mouth is highly recommended as well.

 It’s not a big job.
 The video mentioned in this article presents helpful tips on the process of creating a proper mortise.
-Routers are not especially expensive, and most avid woodworkers and hobbyists consider them to be essential tools.
+Routers are not expensive, and most avid woodworkers and hobbyists consider them essential tools.

 There are many brands to choose from, and knowledgeable salespeople can help you choose the best model for your task and skill level.
 There’s great satisfaction from routing a mortise, installing the hinges, and hanging your own cabinet doors.